Lincoln Park, Chicago

 While there are a number of high-rises along Lakeshore Drive, the area is known for the grand greystones, stately mansions, and a mixof two-flats standing on quiet, tree-lined streets.
 Since these can cost over $1 million dollars, more realistic housing is available in residential condo buildings, many only 4-5 stories high, reflecting the neighborhood's cozy charm.

 No matter the housing they choose, residents flock to the area because it is both sophisticated and charming, an urban location with a friendly, small-town atmosphere with an abundance of shopping, dining and leisurely activity options.
-Couture boutiques mix with sporting good stores, jewelry shops, and specialty stores along Halsted Avenue and Armitage Avenue.
+Couture boutiques mix with sporting good stores, jewelry shops, and specialty stores along Halsted Street and Armitage Avenue.
 Larger retailers, such as Best Buy, Whole Foods, and Crate and Barrel can be found along the shopping corridor on North Avenue.

 Halsted Avenue, and the streets branching from it, boast an abundance of restaurants, certain to satisfy any appetite, any time of day.
 Brunch at hot spot Toast, grab a specialty sandwich at a neighborhood deli, feast on Spanish tapas at Café Ba-Ba-Reeba, or meet up with friends at Mickey's, a favorite outdoor bar among locals.
 On and around North Lincoln Avenue, some of the city's most popular bars and pubs beckon the post-dinner crowd, college students from nearby DePaul, and tourists, every night of the week.